 The 2003-2012 generation (the 2nd gen) was upgraded to fuel injection, which boosted the power to 74hp.
 It kept the same 645cc 90 degrees V-twin, but also had chassis changes to the frame itself and suspension componentry.
 The 2nd gen was nicknamed the pointy between owners due to its angular design on the plastics.

-The 2007-2017 (3rd gen) models of the SV feature an upgraded twin spark plug engine but due to emerging euro regulations catalytic converters and other spec changes are fitted which sap the power slightly from the gen2.
+The 2007-2017 (3rd gen) SV650 feature an upgraded twin spark plug engine but due to emerging euro regulations catalytic converters and other spec changes are fitted which sap the power slightly from the gen2.

 The upgraded frame on the 2nd gen was upgraded from an aluminium oval trellis frame to a cast diamond-shaped aluminium frame, giving more stiffness and rigidity.